igogo-x86/HexRaysPyTools/readme.md

 * Expand All / Collapse All
 * Refresh - clear all and rescan local types for information again
 * Rollback - undo changes
 * Commit - apply changes.
-Functions will be renamed and recasted both in virtual tables in Local Types and dissasembly code.
+Functions will be renamed and recasted both in virtual tables in Local Types and disassembly code.
-* Set First Argument type - allows to select first argument for function among all classes.
-If right click was used on class name, than it's type will be automatically applied to virtual table at offset 0
+* Set First Argument type - allows selecting first argument for function among all classes.
+If right click was used on class name, than its type will be automatically applied to virtual table at offset 0

 You can also filter classes using Regexp either by class_name or by existence of specific functions.
 Just input expression in line edit for filtering by class_name or prepend it with "!" to filter by function name.